ASB24/CFG/README.md

 # CFG
-simple HTML/Javascript implementation of CFG to other forms
+simple HTML/Typescript implementation of CFG to other forms

+## Features
+- Removes unitary productions
+- Transforms to CNF
+- Transforms to GNF